Cookbook

 Easy to make, with staple ingredients and deliciously crispy, these are filling enough to just be served with a green salad, or a rice salad or with new potatoes.
 For an extra kick, Peter likes to eat his with a good dollop of our homemade chilli jam.

 I grate 2 small or 1 medium courgettes, skin and all.
-Then I add 2 beaten eggs, 125g of plain flour, 50 ml of milk, 40g of grated …
+Then I add 2 beaten eggs, 125g of plain flour, 50 ml of milk, 40g …

 Read more…